From Perseus to Trojan War: 7 mind-blowing myths about Mycenae that changed ancient Greece

 2. The status of Women in the Mycenaean World

-Women’s role in the Mycenaean world is suggested through iconography, precious and household objects and the Linear B tablets.
-Many skills in the domestic economy that included the special skills like textile-making and corn grinding belonged to slave women or female tied workers.
+Women’s role in the Mycenaean world is suggested through iconography, precious and household objects, and the Linear B tablets.
+Many skills in the domestic economy that included special skills like textile-making and corn grinding belonged to slave women or female-tied workers.

 There are many Linear B symbols talking about the textiles dying.
-The fabric was wool of different weight died in to purple-red color.
-People worked in different stages making fabric, having separate profession for each step of the process.
+The fabric was wool of different weights, to purple-red color.
+People worked in different stages making fabric, having separate professions for each step of the process.

 The vast majority of this information comes from the local museum & notes placed along the route in the archeological site of Mycenae, Greece that I visited in 2024.
 I also used some Google to write the summary of the Trojan war and alike.
 If you’d like to explore other fascinating archeological sites of Greece, visit the links below as I explore the archeology and art of Delphi, Holy Meteora and more.